-The brain has a general idea of how much you eat and when you eat and relates this to energy stored as body fat to decide to encourage the secretion of hormones which stimulate appetite (primarily ghrelin) or hormones which suppress hunger (mainly leptin).
+The brain has a general idea of how much you eat and when you eat and relates this to energy stored as body fat to decide to encourage the secretion of hormones that stimulate appetite (primarily ghrelin) or hormones that suppress hunger (mainly leptin).

 Weight Cycling and Muscle Mass

 Another issue that is related to weight cycling is that the body tends to burn muscle over fat during a crash diet.
 Your body wants to retain body fat for as long as possible when it feels threatened by food scarcity, and targets muscles first, leading to mild muscle atrophy.

 When you enter the weight gain portion of the crash diet cycle, your body likely has reduced muscle mass unless you've stuck to a fitness regimen and is even more prone to building fat before muscle.

 Individuals that crash diet, regularly gaining and losing weight, are at higher risk than their peers for some different conditions, some of which are potentially life-threatening.